 - After reading the lecture, answer one of the main questions, which will appear in bold type.
-This question is due no later than Thursday, September 28 Following that will be other questions, in black, which you should read and think about--they may help you answer the main question.
+This question is due no later than Thursday, March 1.
+Following that will be other questions, in black, which you should read and think about--they may help you answer the main question.
 However, you are not required to answer these questions in writing.

 - Late answers and responses receive 0 points, so post early :)